Running Coupling for Holographic QCD with Heavy and Light Quarks: Isotropic case: Running coupling constant

-3D-plots of coupling constant $\alpha=\alpha_{\fz}(z;\mu,T)$ for heavy quarks model are presented at $\mu=0.3$ in Fig. \ref{Fig:HQ-alpha-z-T}A and $\mu=0.8$ in Fig. \ref{Fig:HQ-alpha-z-T}B. Hadronic, QGP and quarkyonic phases are denoted by brown, blue and green lines, respectively.
-At fixed $\mu=0.3$ $\alpha$ changes continuously between quarkyonic and QGP, i.e. phase transition occurs with no jump, while there is a jump between hadronic and quarkyonic phases wher the 1-st order phase transition occurs for any range of the energy scale $z$.
-It shows that the coupling constant is sensible to the 1-st order phase transition.
-For each phases in Fig. \ref{Fig:HQ-alpha-z-T}A at fixed $T$, decreasing the energy (increasing $z$) coupling constant increases and vise versa that is compatible with running coupling of QCD \cite{ModernTextBook}.
-At fixed $\mu=0.8$ there is a continuous phase transition between just two phases, i.e. QGP and hadronic phases.
+3D-plots of coupling constant $\alpha=\alpha_{\fz}(z;\mu,T)$ for heavy quarks model are presented at $\mu=0.3$ GeV in Fig.\,\ref{Fig:HQ-alpha-z-T}A and $\mu=0.8$ GeV in Fig.\,\ref{Fig:HQ-alpha-z-T}B. Hadronic, QGP and quarkyonic phases are denoted by brown, blue and green lines, respectively.
+At fixed $\mu=0.3$ GeV $\alpha$ changes continuously between quarkyonic and QGP, i.e. phase transition occurs with no jump, while there is a jump between hadronic and quarkyonic phases where the 1st order phase transition occurs for any range of the energy scale $z$.
+It shows that the coupling constant is sensible to the 1st order phase transition.
+For each phases in Fig.\,\ref{Fig:HQ-alpha-z-T}A at fixed $T$, decreasing the energy (increasing $z$) coupling constant increases and vice versa that is compatible with running coupling of QCD \cite{ModernTextBook}.
+At fixed $\mu=0.8$ GeV there is a continuous phase transition between just two phases, i.e. QGP and hadronic phases.